 And I was even more excited that most of the properties were in Downtown Colorado Springs, my niche, my passion.
 But the fact of the matter is that all areas within an area are not created equal.
-When he gave me the address my heart sank.
-When I pulled up in front of the property, I wondered what would prompt a person to purchase a home that faced on to the Interstate.
+When he gave me the address, my heart sank.
+When I pulled up in front of the property, I wondered what would prompt a person to purchase a home that faced the Interstate.

 When I got inside the property, I wondered what would prompt a person to think that sticking a circular stairway in the middle of the living room as you walked in would be considered an ‘improvement.’
-And when I had to slip sideways to get into the bathroom because of the remodel, and take three steps to climb into the tub, I thought that maybe, just maybe, the owner had ‘over improved.’
+And when I had to slip sideways to get into the bathroom because of the remodel, and take three steps to climb into the tub, I thought maybe, just maybe, the owner had ‘over improved.’

 That the refrigerator was in another room because there wasn’t room left in the kitchen was moot by the time I got to the back of the house.
 Was I surprised when I ran comps and found that the value was about $50,000 less than it had been in 2006 when the owner had refinanced?
 Was I surprised when the owner thought I was incompetent when I shared the results of that Market Analysis?